-A 12-year-old boy presents with concerns of headache.
-Parents report that the child has been complaining of headaches for the past 5 months.
-The headache is described as pounding, located mostly both sides.
+A 11-year-old girl presents with concerns of headache.
+Parents report that the child has been complaining of headaches for the past 8 months.
+The headache is described as aching, located mostly everywhere.
 Severity is rated as moderate.
-It is precipitated by family conflict, worse after a long day.
-It is alleviated by acetaminophen with minimal improvement.
+It is precipitated by stress, worse after a long day.
+It is alleviated by resting in a dark room with some improvement.
 There is no associated fever.
 The patient is also experiencing dizziness.
-Parents report that he has not experienced any trauma.
-Family history is positive for depression in grandmother.
-Social history reveals recent parental seperation.
-Physical Examination: The child appears pale and is alert and oriented.
-Head and neck exam: Neck is mobile, Cranial nerves are normal.
+Parents report that she has not bumped their head.
+Family history is positive for migraine and panic attacks in mother.
+Social history reveals risk taking behaviours.
+Physical Examination: The child appears anxious and is alert.
+Head and neck exam: Neck is supple, Cranial nerves are intact.
 Focused neurological exam: Motor exam shows strength 5/5 with no pronator drift.
-Reflexes are 1+ in the lower limbs and 2+ in the upper limbs.
+Reflexes are 2+ and symmetric in all extremeties.
 Sensory exam is intact to light touch.
-Cerebellar testing shows no abnormalities.
-Gait is normal heel-toe walk.
+Cerebellar testing shows normal finger nose testing.
+Gait is normal.

 Blume, H.K.
 “Pediatric Headache: A Review.”
 Pediatrics in Review 33, no. 12 (November 30, 2012): 562–76. https://doi.org/10.1542/pir.33-12-562.